The AO Lensometer

 AO Lensometer Blueprint - 1971

-Specialize AO Lensometers
+Specialized AO Lensometers

-The one shown below was used to develop the AO Tillyer Masterpiece
+The one shown below was used to develop the AO Tillyer

-lens series; Ina Pasay Dawson is shown here using this device in the 1970's.
+Masterpiece lens series; Ina Pasay Dawson is shown here using

 This device was built a couple 1-2 decades before.
-It permitted one to
+It

-measure off-axis tranmission power of the lens, to determine the optical
+permitted one to measure off-axis tranmission power of the

-errors the eye would see as the eye rotates away from optical center.
+to determine the optical errors the eye would see as the eye

 The device below (1977) used a modified in AO 12603 Lensometer to accomplish the same thing as the "Masterpiece Lensometer" above.
 It permitted one to rotate a lens (using set center of rotation distances) to similuate the eye motion away from optical center.
 With this rotation, power errors and prism retulted.
 To measure these errors, the telescope was rotated as shown to determine whether the design / fabrication met AO and Industry Standards at that time.
 ANSI Z80.1 -1972 required lenses to meet specific off-axis tolerances for power errors.